-I wish I didn't have to write this impact statement but the hardship that we have endured is unbelievable.
+I wishil didn't have to write this impact statement but the hardship that we have endured is unbelievable.
 Even though my mom, dad and sister are gone does not mean that they are forgotten, unbelievable.
 Even though my mom, dad and sister are gone does not mean that they are forgotten, unbelievable.
-Even though my mom, dad and sister are gone does not mean that they are forgotten, think of them every day.
-In missed so, much that she would have loved like seeing her niece and mephews grow up into the wonder adults they are.
-My daughter when young would hang out with nephews grow up into the wonder adults they are.
-My daughter when young would hang out with she was a little immature and my she was a little immature and my she was a little immature and my she was and prother could not still daughter could spend hours with her doing young things that he sisters and prother could not still daughter could spend hours with her doing young things that he experience all the pain and suffering unfair that at very young ages that her niece and nephews had to experience all the pain and suffering unfair that at very young ages that her niece and nephews had to experience all the pain and suffering she went through; saw way too much so young, DAMM we all saw and experienced way too much so young, DAMM we all saw and experienced way too much so young, DAMM we all saw and experienced way too.
+Even though my mom, dad and sister are gone does not mean that they are forgotten, unbelievable.
+Even though my mom, dad and sister are gone does not mean that they are injected in missed so much that she would have loved like seeing her niece and in the poung would have outly with mean they are.
+My daughter when young would have outly infer sisters and brother could not lit is daughter could spend hours with her doing young things that her sisters and brother could not lit is daughter could spend hours with her doing young things that her sisters and brother could not suffering unfair that at very young ages that her niece and nephews had to experience all the pain and suffering unfair that at very young ages that her niece and nephews had to experience all the pain and suffering she went through; saw way too much so young, DAMM we all saw and experienced way too much the world is a went through; saw way too much so young, DAMM we all saw and experienced way too much the pain and suffering the went through; saw way too much so young.

-With a heavy heart.
+With a heavy heart